Chennai Metro to try new technology to save water

 The Phase I extension will now use gas-based cooling system, thus resulting in less depen-dence on water to cool the stations

-One km of elevated stretch costs around `150 to `200 crore; underground stretch of same distance costs the exchequer `400 crore
+One km of elevated stretch costs around Rs 150 to Rs 200 crore; underground stretch of same distance costs Rs 400 crore

-Only 55 km stretch of second phase will be taken up in 3 parts from July
+Only 55 km stretch of second phase will be taken up in three parts from July